 - Vice president for Student Life

 - Dormitory Supervisors

 - Dormitory Resident Assistants

 - Coaches and Assistant Coaches

 - Faculty Advisors

 - Security Staff

-- HR Staff
+- HR Director and Staff

 - Administrative Staff

+- Campus Nurse

 - Maintenance/Custodial Personnel

 Officials of Martin Luther College strive to alert students to any health or safety concern in a timely manner.
 In doing so, officials may make use of multiple communication methods including: email, sms text messaging, voice messaging, digital signage and the campus loudspeaker system.
+The Vice president for Student Life, with assistance from the HR/Safety Director, is responsible for developing and issuing timely warnings and emergency notifications and also for the annual disclosure of campus crime statistics.